CRA Compliance

 Note

-dfetch is non-commercial open-source software and is exempt from mandatory CRA obligations under Recital 18 of Regulation (EU) 2024/2847.
-This document is produced voluntarily under Article 13(5) to support downstream integrators who must account for open-source components in their own conformity assessments.
+dfetch is non-commercial open-source software and falls outside the mandatory scope of Regulation (EU) 2024/2847 (CRA): it is not placed on the market in the context of a commercial activity (CRA Article 3(1); Recital 18 provides interpretive context).
+This document is produced voluntarily to support downstream integrators who must account for open-source components in their own Article 13 conformity assessments.

 This page provides three-tier traceability from the CRA Annex I essential requirements through the prEN 40000-1-4 Security Objectives to the concrete dfetch controls or documented gaps: